-Finding Refuge Under Her Mantle
+Finding Refuge Under Her Loving Protection

 When she appeared to the humble St. Juan Diego, she came as a mother.
 In the midst of his fear and anxiety over his dying uncle, she met him with the most beautiful words of comfort: "Am I not here, I who am your Mother?
 Are you not under my shadow and protection?
 Am I not the source of your joy? … Do you need something more?"